nus-cs2113-AY1920S2/tp/docs/team/deetomok.md

 #### Enhancements implemented
 In this project, other than helping implement all other classes, I implemented the portion of Controller, Person, JUnit test, Logging, some commands (Mark as Done, View, Helping and Clear) and some exception classes.
+Furthermore, I adjusted the programme to accept commands from user irrespective of upper or lower case characters.

 ##### Mark as Done Command
 * What it does: This command allows users to mark modules that have been added to their module plan as done.
 In doing so,